LedFx/LedFx/docs/howto/virtuals.rst

 ================================
-How to: Create and edit virtuals
+How to: Create and Edit Virtuals
 ================================

 This page is intended to give guidance on how to use virtuals.